topmonks/topmonks-webs/www.topmonks.com/src/data/team/jiri-penzes.md

 twitter: jirkapenzes
 github: jirkapenzes
 linkedin: in/jirkapenzes
 quote: Simplicity is the way.
+consultant: true

 ---

 Any code is not the problem.
 I'm monk with open mind!